Bridgerton “Swish” Spoilers Ahead

-“Swish” should have been titled something along the lines of “The One Where All the Secrets Come Out” because really, that title does not set up the amount that happens in this episode or how it makes anyone feel.
+“Swish” should have been titled something along the lines of “The One Where All the Secrets Come Out” because, really, that title does not set up the amount that happens in this episode or how it makes anyone feel.
 This one’s a tough one to cover.
 Sometimes while you may feel one way about an episode, others feel differently—we don’t all read or watch the things the same way, but there are somethings most of us can collectively agree on being right or wrong.
-At the same time, where fiction especially is concerned, we can like something even while we fully acknowledge that it’s problematic.
+At the same time, where fiction is especially concerned, we can like something even while fully acknowledging that it’s problematic.
 And there are more than a few things in this episode that are.
-But nevertheless, it isn’t lacking in beautiful moments and it thematically brings to light what we’ve been saying all along, which is that transparency matters, and it particularly matters in relationships—romantic or platonic.
+But nevertheless, it isn’t lacking in beautiful moments, and it thematically brings to light what we’ve been saying all along, which is that transparency matters, and it particularly matters in relationships—romantic or platonic.

-The newlyweds start off thriving in Clyvedon while the Bridgertons are met with surprising news at an afternoon garden party.
-“Swish” starts off with a lot of laughter and ends with tears, which is somewhat fitting since we’re almost close to the end–and things must get dark before they get better.
+The newlyweds start thriving in Clyvedon while the Bridgertons are met with surprising news at an afternoon garden party.
+“Swish” starts off with a lot of laughter and ends with tears, which is somewhat fitting since we’re almost close to the end—and things must get dark before they get better.

-That said, let’s get into it with Colin and Marina, and the amount of drama this has caused.
+That said, let’s get into it with Colin and Marina and the amount of drama this has caused.
 Proposing without telling your family is one thing, announcing it publicly is another, but Colin Bridgerton has a lot to learn and perhaps Anthony yelling at him isn’t the way to go about this.
-It is however, more than anything just a fascinating distinction between men and women, for it once again reveals that where men are expected to have screwed around, women would be scorned for life if that were the case.
+It is, however, more than anything a fascinating distinction between men and women, for it once again reveals that where men are expected to have screwed around, women would be scorned for life if that were the case.
 It’s a clear reminder of the patriarchal society we’re in and a rather obvious display of the double standards.
 Colin shouldn’t marry not because he hasn’t had much experience, but because he doesn’t know the woman he’s marrying, and hasty marriages only work when two people have been caught in a compromising situation.
 But since they have not made the effort to show the friendship between Colin and Marina, we as viewers could decipher that this isn’t the case either.
-This isn’t love–even without spoilers from Romancing Mister Bridgerton, it’s evident to the audience, especially knowing what we know, that this is based on a lie.
+This isn’t love—even without spoilers from Romancing Mister Bridgerton, it’s evident to the audience, especially knowing what we know, that this is based on a lie.

 We’ve been writing about the importance of using someone’s full name and the formality behind it since the beginning—Anthony is so often referred to as My Lord by Siena while on screen (behind closed doors could look different) and Benedict is Bridgerton to members outside of his family.
 That leaves Colin, and Marina using his name for the first time this week set us off a bit.
 We’re only a little salty, we’ll get over it in time.
 But the lack of formality behind it, the lack of acknowledgement on its importance does make us feel better a bit.
 Also, placing the clear distinction between his choice to call Penelope Pen is the darling showcase of friendship—the one thing that’s important with endgame couples.
 (We’re all mostly saps here, don’t blame us.)